 We always have sidewalk chalk on hand for the kids.
 They can draw whatever they like and can also create games with the sidewalk chalk while playing.
 It keeps their brains active during summer months and gives me a chance to sit in the grass while they play safely right in front of the house or on the driveway.
 We’ve even done them on the back deck.

-I put together a list of a few activities we like to do outside in chalk and of course they’re adaptable for all ages (my kids are almost 6 and almost 3).
+I put together a list of a few sidewalk chalk games we like to do outside and of course they’re adaptable for all ages (my kids are almost 6 and almost 3).

 Sidewalk Chalk Games